 The audience's response suggests support for a construction of white femininity that is accepted and revered.
-Shaw conveys normative classed white femininity in the beauty economy that is presumed to be heterosexual (Bartky, 2010: 416).
-This focus on appearance that does not stray from the accepted ideal of white femininity as middle class (Smith 2013 cited in McLoughlin, 2013: 166), secures the clean eaters' legitimacy as such women are socially approved and represented as "holding the reigns of middle class respectability" (Freeman, 2014: 15) and subsequently power and authority.
-This works to reinforce the purveying "self-image of the higher classes of western societies" (Warde, 2001: 215) in that those with "power have attempted to legitimize their own taste as good taste" (ibid).
+Shaw conveys normative classed white femininity in the beauty economy that is presumed to be heterosexual (Bartky, 2010, p.
+416).
+This focus on appearance that does not stray from the accepted ideal of white femininity as middle class (Smith, 2013 cited in McLoughlin, 2013, p.
+166), secures the clean eaters' legitimacy as such women are socially approved and represented as "holding the reigns of middle class respectability" (C. Freeman, 2014, p.
+15) and subsequently power and authority.
+This works to reinforce the purveying "self-image of the higher classes of western societies" (Warde, 2001, p.
+215) in that those with "power have attempted to legitimize their own taste as good taste" (ibid).
 It is the white upper-class female body that carries the discourse of good taste within white supremacist and patriarchal regimes.

-These images are juxtaposed with characterizations of defective, abject subjects - those who do not have the capacity to transform themselves as individually responsible within regimes of self-care are considered lazy and incapable of making the 'right' choices (Shome, 2014).
+These images are juxtaposed with characterizations of defective, abject subjects-those who do not have the capacity to transform themselves as individually responsible within regimes of self-care are considered lazy and incapable of making the "right" choices (Shome, 2014; see Ringrose and Walkerdine, 2008; Tyler, 2013).
 Yet, this vision masks the basis on which neoliberalism operates; the rewards that are delivered to a privileged few and are structured by its inherent racial inequality (Lipsitz, 2006).
-Whiteness is structured by racial and economic privileges that are repeatedly denied (Gzranka, 2014) by focusing on the notion that clean eaters are hard-working entrepreneurs5.
-This is recognised by Raka Shome in her discussion of the rhetoric about hard-working aristocrats and royalty such as Kate Middleton, who briefly toyed with the image of normalcy by living in a cottage in Anglesey, Wales when first married to Prince William (Shome, 2014: 207).
+Whiteness is structured by racial and economic privileges that are repeatedly denied (Gzranka, 2014) by focusing on the notion that clean eaters are hard-working entrepreneurs.
+This is recognized by Raka Shome in her discussion of the rhetoric about hard-working aristocrats and royalty such as Kate Middleton, who briefly toyed with the image of normalcy by living in a cottage in Anglesey, Wales when first married to Prince William (Shome, 2014, p.
+207).

-As with any other commercial enterprise, the wellness industry requires products, personalities and events to sell ideas/dreams/products.
-This is particularly significant with industries dependent on the process of "image-making" (Mirzoeff, 1998: 3) and in a society orientated towards visual communication (Mirzoeff, 2015) clean eaters are attuned to the cultural power of the visual and are skilled in the process of crafting the self-image in this "attention economy" (Gill and Scharff, 2011: 2).
-Representations of these taste creators as ideal white subjects plays a "crucial role in legitimising the restoration and reinvigoration of a regime of power, profit and privilege" (Hall, Massey and Rustin, 2013: 13).
+As with any other commercial enterprise, the wellness industry requires products, personalities, and events to sell ideas/dreams/products.
+This is particularly significant with industries dependent on the process of "image-making" (Mirzoeff, 1998, p.
+3) and in a society orientated towards visual communication (Mirzoeff, 2015) clean eaters are attuned to the cultural power of the visual and are skilled in the process of crafting the self-image in this "attention economy" (Gill and Scharff, 2011, pp. 1-17, p.
+2).
+Representations of these taste creators as ideal white subjects plays a "crucial role in legitimising the restoration and reinvigoration of a regime of power, profit and privilege" (Hall et al., 2013, p.
+13).